 \subsubsection{Results for \nuanced{}}

-Table~\ref{table:res_real} shows the overall results.
-As expected, a pre-trained BERT reaches the best performance.
-One interesting observation is that using the same model BERT, the slot prediction accuracy increases (from 88.21\% to 89.62\%) compared with training on the reduced version, even though its own loss function does not change. \nuanced{} helps to reduce the noise of sparse entities in context (past turns).
-This is probably because numbers in continuous space can help to draw more relevance among different entities.

-As we can see, Train-reduced-X has a much larger error on MAE because of the information loss when turning numbers in the continuous space into binary numbers.
-This indicates simply adapting the results from the reduced state labels suffers from information loss, i.e., the nuanced differences in continuous distributions.
-It is very important to model dialogue state with numbers in the continuous space to cover the uncertainty derived from unrecognized entities from the users.
+As in Table~\ref{table:res_real}, BERT reaches the best performance.
+One interesting observation is that using the same model BERT, the slot prediction accuracy increases (from 88.21\% to 89.62\%) compared with training on the reduced version. \nuanced{} helps to reduce the noise of sparse entities in context (past turns).
+This is probably because numbers in continuous space can draw more relevance among different entities.
+As we can see, Train-reduced-X has a much larger error.
+This indicates that simply adapting the results from the reduced state labels suffers from information loss, i.e., the nuanced differences in continuous distributions.